 - investments exchanges, settlement systems and banks, clearing houses and agencies, securities depositories;

 - banking services providers, providers of payment processing systems and services, industry messaging and matching utilities; and

 - providers of data and information relating to unit, securities and investments prices, currency exchange rates, interest rates, corporate actions, income and tax data, and credit rating.

 You can contact us to find out more about this sharing of your personal data.

 When you invest directly in an Aviva Investors product as an individual

 We will collect contact and identity information, together and payment information.
 We will also use this information to arrange and administer your investment and your account with Aviva Investors.
 We also need this information to verify your identity and prevent fraud.

 We will collect this information where you apply to us by completing and submitting our application form which can be downloaded from our website, or posted out to you on request.

-Administering your investment product entails providing you with ongoing customer service in relation to your investment, assisting you where you want to make additional investments, to draw down on an investment or where you have queries about your existing investment.
+Administering your investment product, requires us to provide you with ongoing customer service in relation to your investment, additionally assisting you where you want to make additional investments, to draw down on an investment or where you have queries about your existing investment.